IDT-ITI/Text-XAI-Video-Summaries/README.md

 - creates a new folder (if it does not already exist) in the directory where the video is stored,
 - extracts deep features from the video frames and identifies the shots of the video, and stores the obtained data in h5 and txt files, respectively (if the files containing these data do not already exist),
 - and creates a subfolder, named **visual_explanation**, with the following files:
+  - "_attention_explanations.txt_": contains the selected video fragments by the attention-based explanation method, in temporal order (i.e. based on their occurence in the video)
+  - "_attention_importance.txt_": contains the selected video fragments by the attention-based explanation method, ranked based on the assigned scores
+  - "_lime_explanations.txt_": contains the selected video fragments by the LIME-based explanation method, in temporal order (i.e. based on their occurence in the video)
+  - "_lime_importance.txt_": contains the selected video fragments by the LIME-based explanation method, ranked based on the assigned scores
-  - "_explanation_and_top_fragments.txt_": contains information (indices of the start and end frame) for the selected video fragments by each explanation method (max default = 3), as well as for the fragments of the video summary (default = 3)
+  - "_sum_shots.txt_": contains information (indices of the start and end frame) about the fragments of the video summary
   - "_fragments_explanation.txt_": contains a ranking (in descending order) of the video fragments (represented by the indices of the start and end frame) according to the assigned scores by each explanation method
   - "_fragments_explanation_evaluation_metrics.csv_": contains the computed faithfulness (Disc+) scores for each explanation method
   - "_indexes.csv_": contains the indices of the video fragments ranked (in descending order) according to the assigned scores by each explanation method

 Then, to produce textual descriptions of the created visual explanations, run the following command:
 ```
-python explanation/text_explanation.py
+python explanation/text_explanation.py -d ./data/SumMe ./data/TVSum
 ```

-For each video in these datasets, this command:
-- creates another subfolder, named **textual_explanation**, with the following files:
-  - "_video_id_attention_explanations.txt_": contains the selected video fragments by the attention-based explanation method, in temporal order (i.e. based on their occurence in the video)
-  - "_video_id_attention_importance.txt_": contains the selected video fragments by the attention-based explanation method, ranked based on the assigned scores
-  - "_video_id_lime_explanations.txt_": contains the selected video fragments by the LIME-based explanation method, in temporal order (i.e. based on their occurence in the video)
-  - "_video_id_lime_importance.txt_": contains the selected video fragments by the LIME-based explanation method, ranked based on the assigned scores
-  - "_video_id_shots.txt_": contains information (indices of the start and end frame) about the fragments of the video (rename of shots.txt or opt_shots.txt)
-  - "_video_id_sum_shots.txt_": contains information (indices of the start and end frame) about the fragments of the video summary
-- and calls a subprocess, named LLAVA, which creates the following files:
+For each video in these datasets, this command calls a subprocess, named LLAVA, which creates another subfolder, named **textual_explanation**, with the following files:
   - "_video_id_text.txt_": contains the generated textual descriptions of the visual explanations and the video summary
   - "_video_id_similarities.csv_": contains the computed SimCSE and SBERT scores for these textual explanations

 To produce visual explanations for an individual video using both the model-specific (attention-based) and model-agnostic (LIME-based) methods of the framework, please run:
 ```